mahoney1/commpaper/run-commercial-paper-smart-contract-with-ibm-blockchain-vscode-extension-tutorial1.md

 5. Check the message (in the output pane) indicating that this transaction was successfully submitted.

 #### Transaction 3.
-Execute a `redeem` transaction as Balaji@DigiBank -- six months later
+Execute a `redeem` transaction as DigiBank -- six months later

-The time has come in this commercial paper's lifecycle for the current owner (DigiBank) to redeem the commercial paper at face value and recoup the investment outlay.
-Typically, a client application script called `redeem.js` would perform this task from a client and related identity perspective.
-You can execute this transaction using the VS Code extension, using Balaji's certificate (from his wallet), as it is currently connected as a client identity.
+Some months later in the commercial paper's lifecycle, the current owner (DigiBank) wishes to redeem the commercial paper at face value and recoup the investment outlay.
+Typically, a client application would perform this task from a client and related identity perspective.
+You can, once again, execute this transaction using the VS Code extension, using an identity from DigiBank.

 1. Now highlight the `redeem` transaction from the list of transactions and right-click "Submit Transaction."
 A pop-up window will appear.

-2. When prompted to enter parameters, copy and paste the following parameters (including the double-quotes) **inside** the square brackets, `[]`, and hit ENTER, then hit ENTER again (to skip the "transient data" entry):
+2. When prompted, copy and paste the following parameters (incl. the double-quotes) **inside** the square brackets, `[]`, and hit ENTER, then hit ENTER again (to skip Transient Data and Peer Targeting):

   ```
   "MagnetoCorp","000010","DigiBank","2020-11-30"